 Most training will be completed within a four year period.
-However if an additional period is required, RTOs are to obtain permission from the Skills Fund Program Manager to extend the contract.
+However if an additional period is required, RTOs are to apply to the Skills Fund Program Manager to request an extension to the funding agreement.

 Department of State Growth, Skills Tasmania